Introduction to 19th Century Penmanship & How to Do It.

 Powder – Powder was usually pre-measured and placed in envelopes with enough quantity to fill one inkwell.
 This is ideal for a portable writing kit and is best mixed with either plain white vinegar or rainwater.

-Wafer – Wafers are a fine dried ink powder compressed into ‘pill’ form.
-However, the flat sides and convex top and bottom earn it the proper title of ‘wafer’.
+Pellets – (aka. ink pills or wafers) are a fine dried ink powder compressed into ‘pill’ form.
+Typically, they have flat sides and convex top and bottom.
+These samples shown here were used in fountain pens during the early 20th century.
 One or two wafers will make about an ounce of ink by mixing with either rainwater or vinegar.
-It reconstitutes the same way as powder but I find them more convenient to carry with a pocket inkwell.
+It reconstitutes the same way as powder but I find them very convenient to carry with a pocket inkwell.

 Types of Paper Used